michaelseman/Portfolio/Identifying Malicious URLS with Logistic Regression/README.md

-# Identifying Malicious URLS with Logistic Regression using R
+# Data Security: Predicting Malicious URLS with Logistic Regression using R

 This folder contains R notebook file of a project I did in Data Security and Governance class.